Second Sino-Japanese War: Commemorations

+Controversy over historical revisionism

+Yasukuni Shrine, a Shinto shrine dedicated to honoring the Japanese killed in war.
+It was established in 1869 by Emperor Meiji and remains a popular site for the Japanese and tourists.
+14 Class-A convicted war criminals were secretly enshrined in 1978.

+Japan holds a national memorial on August 15, which features statements from government officials and many Japanese visit the Yasukuni Shrine, which continues to be a controversial point in Japanese relations with China.
+Museums such as the Yushukan Museum in Tokyo, which has an exhibit dedicated to the Second Sino-Japanese War containing artifacts of military elites, and memorial museums for Hiroshima and Nagasaki all allow the Japanese to remember the events of the Second Sino-Japanese War and World War II.

-Today, the war is a major point of contention and resentment between China and Japan.
-The war remains a major roadblock for Sino-Japanese relations.
-Issues regarding the current historical outlook on the war exist.
-For example, the Japanese government has been accused of historical revisionism by allowing the approval of a few school textbooks omitting or glossing over Japan's militant past, although the most recent controversial book, the New History Textbook was used by only 0.039% of junior high schools in Japan and despite the efforts of the Japanese nationalist textbook reformers, by the late 1990s the most common Japanese schoolbooks contained references to, for instance, the Nanjing Massacre, Unit 731, and the comfort women of World War II, all historical issues which have faced challenges from ultranationalists in the past.
+The war remains a major obstacle for Sino-Japanese relations.
+Many academics and pacifists in Japan recognized the country's war crimes, but as of 2025, denialists continue to be a significant force in the Japanese public sphere, especially among the Japanese political right.
+The Japanese government has been accused of historical revisionism, for example by allowing the approval of school textbooks omitting or glossing over Japan's militant past, although the most recent controversial book, the New History Textbook was used by only 0.039% of junior high schools in Japan and despite the efforts of the Japanese nationalist textbook reformers, by the late 1990s the most common Japanese schoolbooks contained references to, for instance, the Nanjing Massacre, Unit 731, and the comfort women of World War II, all historical issues which have faced challenges from ultranationalists in the past.

 In 2005, a history textbook prepared by the Japanese Society for History Textbook Reform which had been approved by the government in 2001, sparked huge outcry and protests in China and Korea.
 It referred to the Nanjing Massacre and other atrocities such as the Manila massacre as an "incident", glossed over the issue of comfort women, and made only brief references to the death of Chinese soldiers and civilians in Nanjing.
 A copy of the 2005 version of a junior high school textbook titled New History Textbook found that there is no mention of the "Nanjing Massacre" or the "Nanjing Incident".
 Indeed, the only one sentence that referred to this event was: "they [the Japanese troops] occupied that city in December".